Lanternflies are back.

 The damage to those species starts with the lanternfly’s feeding style.
 Rather than consuming leaves, bark or fruit, the lanternfly uses its specialized mouth parts to penetrate a plant’s exterior, then sucks out the sweet, life-giving sap inside.
 This badly weakens the plants, leaving them vulnerable as winter looms.

 For instance, the lanternfly robs grapes of so much sweetness that farmers can’t bring them to market.
 And the insects’ gooey excretion, or “honeydew,” attracts insects and a form of sooty mold that can finish off the already weakened plants.
 It also sticks to houses, decks, railings and patios in infested areas.

-Earlier this year, the threat of a lanternfly invasion factored into the failure of a proposal to ban a pesticide in Maryland that has been linked to autism and developmental delays in children.
+In 2018, the threat of a lanternfly invasion factored into the failure of a proposal to ban a pesticide in Maryland that has been linked to autism and developmental delays in children.